ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 Answer

-**KISS**, a backronym for "keep it simple, stupid", is a design principle noted by the U.S. Navy in 1960.
-The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design, and that unnecessary complexity should be avoided.
+==**KISS**, a backronym for "keep it simple, stupid",== is a design principle noted by the U.S. Navy in 1960.
+T==he KISS principle states that most systems work best if they are kept simple rather than made complicated;== therefore simplicity should be a key goal in design, and that unnecessary complexity should be avoided.

 ---